John Wayne in Lone Pine

 The lobby card to John Wayne's "Westward Ho" shows a section of the Lone Pine locations only sometimes used for desert scenes.

-Yakima Canutt ambushes the Wayne family in the first reel of Westward Ho.
-The lobby card shows the flat area often used for desert scenes...
+Yakima Canutt ambushes John Wayne's family in the first reel of Westward Ho.
+This flat area just outside Lone Pine was often used for desert scenes.

 This playa north of Lone Pine was used in the early B-Westerns whenever the script called for a desert, like in "Westward Ho".

-...which was actually located north of town and seldom found by location hunters, called simply the playa
+The filming location of the ambush scene in Westward Ho is actually located north of Lone Pine and is seldom found by location hunters.
+These flats are simply called the playa

 A location used in the lost John Wayne movie "The Oregon Trail": a cannon was placed on this rock.

-They squeezed in The Oregon Trail just before Christmas, between December 14 and 23.
+The Oregon Trail was made in the Alabama Hills around Christmas 1936, between December 14 and 23.
 This is the one John Wayne film that must be considered lost forever.
 Shown here is the boulder on which Wayne mans a cannon.

 The filming location of John Wayne's "Tycoon" in the Alabama Hills: a face facade of the tunnel entrance was built between these massive outcroppings in the Ruiz Hills.